petwhisperer201-glitch/Nexus-Suite/README.md

 ## 🍴 FORKING & CUSTOM EDITS
 If you intend to copy, fork, or edit this project on your own GitHub account, please review the required structural parameters:
 - **Review Code Notes:** Ensure you read and include the fork metadata headers provided inside the source files to maintain clear development lanes.
-You can find the exact block copy template in the [Fork Tmplate.txt](Fork Tmplate.txt) file.
+You can find the exact block copy template in the [Fork Template.txt](Fork Template.txt) file.
 - **Maintain Core Attribution:** Keep the original copyright notices intact to properly credit the foundational layout.
 - **Preserve Liability Shields:** Any custom branches must retain the "AS IS" operational clauses to protect both the original developers and individual fork maintainers from liability.
 Refer to the separate `LICENSE` file for the full open-source legal text.